The best electric scooters 2024: smooth-riding e-scooters for UK users

 Best electric scooters: How we test

-Testing electric scooters is the fun part of our job because we get to ride around our cities and get a bit of fresh air and sunshine.
+Testing electric scooters is the fun part of our job because we get to ride around and get a bit of fresh air and sunshine.
 We don't always go for a joyride, however.

 Every e-scooter we test, we use for at least two weeks, running errands, commuting, and exploring new areas.
 We test its performance – just how instantaneous it starts up, how fast it picks up speed, how reliable its brakes are, and how effective it is at climbing inclines.
 We test it in different road conditions as well to see how it fares outside of city roads.
 That's just to start.